-Where once it was legs (and then abs), having a well toned posterior is the new ‘thing’ in women’s fitness.
-Everywhere you look, Kim Kardashian-esque asses are proudly displayed, often accompanied by a set of exercises you, YES YOU! should use to achieve the desired level of pertness, roundness and size.
+Where once it was legs (and then abs), having a well toned posterior is the new thing in women’s fitness.
+Everywhere you look on social media, asses are proudly displayed, often accompanied by a set of exercises you, YES YOU! should use to achieve the desired level of pertness, roundness and size.

-While it goes without saying that these pictures should be taken with a very large dose of salt – and a flattering camera angle – there are exercises you can do that will certainly tone – and potentially increase – what you currently have, along with the right nutrition.
+While it goes without saying that these pictures should be taken with a very large dose of salt – and a flattering camera angle – there are exercises you can use that will certainly tone – and increase – what you currently have, along with the right nutrition.

-Before I impart upon you my favourite bottom-enhancing exercises, however, it’s worth just reviewing what you currently have and what you are hoping to achieve.
+However, before you swing into hip-thrusting action, it’s worth reviewing what you currently have and what you are hoping to achieve.
 Be realistic.
 Everyone has a different bottom, thank goodness, and what suits one body frame may not suit another; it would be a mistake to think that only one kind of bottom could be sexy.
-There are many sizes and shapes of ass and each can be as attractive as the next – remember the flattering camera angles and lighting.
+There are many sizes and shapes of bums and each can be as attractive as the next.
 Appreciate what you have and you’ll find it a lot easier to work with.

-That being said, there are, as you will see, several ways you can increase and shape your rear end.
-Unlike with other major muscle groups, it might take a while for you to see results.
-Women in particular store a lot of fat on their hips and derriere, so it can take a while for your hard work to pay off.
+That being said, there are several ways you can increase and shape your largest muscle (the gluteus maximus) and its smaller sister (the gluteus medius).
+Unlike with other major muscle groups, it will take a while for you to see results, as glutes are notoriously hard to grow.
+What’s more, women generally store a lot of fat in this area, so it can take a while for your hard work to pay off.
 But keep at it.
-If you want a pert posterior*, these are the exercises that will do it for you. (*I am in no way saying that everyone should be aiming for a pert posterior, but if you do fancy shaping yours, you’re more than welcome to give it a go!)
+If you want a pert posterior, here are a few of the exercises that will do it for you.

 1. Bulgarian lunges (aka Bulgarian split squat)